 Once the insurance adjuster learns you had a pre-existing condition, you can bet that they’ll immediately challenge your right to compensation.

 You don’t have to back down.
 At-fault drivers are responsible for pre-existing conditions aggravated by the accident.
 Of course, injury claims based on pre-existing conditions can be much more complex than your typical auto accident case.
-You’ll want an experienced Boca Raton personal injury lawyer by your side.
+You’ll want an experienced Boca Raton car accident lawyer by your side.

 When you choose Hollander Law Firm Accident Injury Lawyers our attorneys will: